 The car was rescued from a scrap-yard by Kurt's father-in-law and used for daily transportation until 1981 when it was badly damaged in an accident.
 The car actually belongs to Kurt's wife who received No.1030 as a gift from her dad in 1985.

-Back in 2004 Vincent began restoration of the Doretti owned by his father, who had
+Back in 2004 Vincent Vierck began restoration of the Doretti owned by his father, who had

 purchased the vehicle in 1959.
-The car was put in storage in 1962 and has never been on the
+The car was put in storage in 1962 and was off the road for

 The car is reported to have had a racing history in the Pacific Northwest, USA.